13 Essentials for Camping with Dogs

 Going camping?
 Why not bring along your furry best friend?
-If you have an active dog who enjoys spending lots of time outside, bring them along on your camping trip!
+If you have an active dog who loves spending lots of time outside, bring them along to enjoy camping with dogs!

 You never know, camping might be your dog's new favorite activity, and the following items will make your next camping trip a blast for everyone.